diannejardinez/API-Challenge/README.md

 **Part II - VacationPy**

-**Research Goal: Working with weather data to plan a future vacation weather with a weather preference**
+**Research Goal: Working with weather data to plan a future vacation with a weather preference**

 Will show the following below:
 - A heat map that displays the humidity for every city from the Part I - WeatherPy